Sikhism and caste: Religious view

 The Sikh gurus focused on worldliness in their efforts to promote caste-equality rather than promoting beliefs about caste-equality in the afterlife, such as the Beghampura ("the land without sorrow") espoused by Bhagat Ravidas.
 Caste-barriers were broken by the langar institution, which violated principles of ritual pollution as it made everyone sit together to eat, including with lower-castes.
 The Sikh gurus used the vernacular language to reach the common-masses rather than language geared toward a particular elite.
 Furthermore, karah prashad is distributed equally within gurdwaras and at Sikh events without paying attention to the receiver's caste or social-background.
 Everyone is welcome at gurdwaras, regardless of their caste.
 Sikhism lacks a priestly-class comparable to the role Brahmins play in Hinduism.

 Thus, Sikh religious leaders have requested Sikhs to cease practicing caste and align their practices with Sikh beliefs regarding caste, which admonishes the caste system.
 Whilst individual Sikhs may choose to identify with their caste-background, they must regard their fellow Sikhs as equals regardless of their caste.
+Caste is considered one of the five thugs that inhibit spirituality.

 Whilst varna classifications and concept of untouchability are found within the caste system are sanctified in Brahminical Hinduism, they cannot be relegated as not being unrelated to Sikhism as these influences continue to impact Sikhs.

 Social practices and discrimination

-Caste continues to play a role in Sikh marriage, settlement, political, and kinship patterns/practices.
-This is the reality despite many Sikhs denying the existence of caste within the Sikh community.
-Thus, the prevalence of caste creates a feeling of "moral guilt" within the psyches of many practicing Sikhs, including Sikh scholars.
-Furthermore, there exists caste-specific gurdwaras which are dedicated to a particular caste, both in India and the diaspora.
+Caste continues to play a role in Sikh marriage, settlement, political, and kinship patterns/practices despite many Sikhs denying the existence of caste within the Sikh community.
+Thus, the prevalence of caste creates a feeling of "moral guilt" within the psyches of many practicing Sikhs, including Sikh scholars.Furthermore, there exists caste-specific gurdwaras which are dedicated to a particular caste, both in India and the diaspora.

 Whilst Sikhism as a religion advocates for caste-equality, the success of achieving such a state has been contested by some Sikhs, especially those who now increasingly self-identity as being Ravidassia, Valmiki, or Ambedkarite.
 Thus, a focus of criticism has been on hypocrisy between teachings and practice in the lived-experience.
 Many Sikhs continue to use caste as a cultural-identity marker.
 Other Sikh judge people based on their caste, making inferences about someone's social-status, ability, or personality based on their caste.
 There also exist certain stereotypes associated with particular castes.

 Sikhs practice the caste-system in a unique manner when compared to other communities of the subcontinent.
 This is observed as follows: